janewang/RaspberryPi/README.md

 When you plug in the power, a red light should turn on.
 The rest of shinny bright lights should all turn on.
 Check your screen and see if there is a Raspberry.
 Wait for it...

-It will promote for login.
+It will prompt for login.
 - Username: root
 - Password: root